yak-was-here/yak-was-here/data/work/remote-jackbox-player.md

      url: https://github.com/isaacyakl/remote-jackbox-player
    - title: Player
      url: https://remote-jackbox-player.isaacyakl.com
-summary: "Find and play Jackbox games remotely even if you don't own any.
+summary: "Find and play Jackbox games remotely, even if you don't own any.
 Enter a stream URL or connect a Twitch account to start playing.
-This player was designed during 2020 when COVID-19 was keeping everyone apart, and it aims to bring friends and family together through Jackbox games.
-This player was designed with mobile devices in mind, so it offers a few viewing options that make it easy to move between stream and game panes.
+This player was written in 2020 when COVID-19 was keeping everyone apart, and it aims to bring friends and family together through Jackbox games.
+This player was designed with mobile devices in mind, so it offers a few viewing options that make it easy to move between the stream and game panes.
 Try it on your 📲 smartphone and tablet!"
 tags:
    - JavaScript
    - Tailwind CSS